 Name Name assigned to the Syslog profile.
 Comments Comments can be entered in this field.
 Syslog server Select or create a host object corresponding to the Syslog server.
 Groups cannot be selected.
 Protocol Select the protocol used for sending logs to the server: UDP (possible loss of messages - messages sent in plaintext), TCP (reliable - messages sent in plaintext), TLS (reliable - messages encrypted).
 Certification authority This field will only be active when the protocol selected is TLS.
 Indicate the certificate authority (CA) that signed the certificate that the firewall and server will present in order to authenticate mutually.
 Server certificate This field will only be active when the protocol selected is TLS.
 Select the certificate that the Syslog server will need to present in order to authenticate on the firewall.
 Client certificate This field will only be active when the protocol selected is TLS.
 Select the certificate that the firewall will need to present in order to authenticate on the Syslog server.

-Format Choose the Syslog format to use: LEGACY (format limited to 1024 character for each Syslog message), LEGACY-LONG (no limit on message length), RFC5424 (format compliant with RFC 5424).
+Format Choose the Syslog format to use: i viillat CITOUSC CITO adaine initial to asc.

+• LEGACY (format limited to 1024 character for each Syslog message),

+• LEGACY-LONG (no limit on message length),

+• RFC5424 (format compliant with RFC 5424).

-1010 the Syslog server.
+Port Choose an object corresponding to the communication port between the firewall and the Syslog server.
 The default value suggested is syslog (port 514).
 Backup server This field will only be active when the protocol selected is TCP or TLS.
 In this case, a server can be specified, to which Syslog messages will be sent in the event the nominal server is unavailable.
 10 minutes after having switched its traffic to the backup server, the firewall will attempt to contact the nominal server again.
 In the event of a failure, the firewall will continue to send its traffic to the backup server while regularly retrying to contact the nominal server.

-This field will only be active when the protocol selected is TCP or TLS.
-Backup port firewalls appliances when they send their logs to the same Syslog server.
+Backup port This field will only be active when the protocol selected is TCP or TLS.
+This is the listening port of the backup Syslog server.
+Category (facility) Number added to the beginning of a log line.
+It can be used to differentiate several firewalls appliances when they send their logs to the same Syslog server.